Teminayo/Data-Science-with-British-airway/README.md

 Data visualization with R

 ANALYSIS AND FINDINGS
-1. sentimental analysis;To know the feeling of the customers positive sentiment has a percentage of 67.5% while  negative is 32.5%
+1. sentimental analysis;To know the feeling of the customers. positive sentiment has a percentage of 67.5% while  negative is 32.5%
 2. The most used word were, Airway, uncomfortable, airway, good, and seat.